earnestt1234/FED3_Viz/Manual.md

 The Interpellet Interval Plot is a histogram where the values counted are the time between each pellet retrieval event.
 This plot can give you a sense of how the mouse feeds or earns pellets, and it show changes in meal or eating frequencies.

-This plot is a fairly unaltered use of [`seaborn.distplot`](https://seaborn.pydata.org/generated/seaborn.distplot.html).
-The only option, **Settings > Interpellet Interval Plots > Use kernel density estimation** toggles the `kde` argument of this function:
+This plot is a fairly unaltered use of [`seaborn.distplot`](https://seaborn.pydata.org/generated/seaborn.distplot.html).  **Settings > Interpellet Interval Plots > Use kernel density estimation** toggles the `kde` argument of this function:

 - When ticked, a kernel density estimation (KDE) is used to model the probability density function of the interepellet intervals.
 The density estimation is plotted on the y-axis: the area under the whole curve of the KDE is 1, and the area under a certain portion estimates the probability of observations occurring within that portion.
 - When unticked, a raw histogram is parted, the KDE line is removed, and the y-axis represents counts in each bin.

-Note that Interpellet Interval Plots use logarithmically spaced x-axes (in minutes).
+By default, Interpellet Interval Plots use logarithmically spaced x-axes (in minutes), but you can change this with **Settings > Interpellet Interval Plots > Plot on a logarithmic axis**.
+The logarithmic axis will show interpellet intervals from 1/100 to 10,000 minutes (over 150 hours, more than enough to show all the data), while the linear axis will only show data from 0 to 900 minutes (15 hours), which may cut off some data.

 ### Group Interpellet Interval Plot